-Gilbert Chalk (British citizen, 1947) completed his BSc and MA in Business at Lancaster University and obtained an MBA from Columbia University in 1972.
-He worked in corporate finance at Hill Samuel Bank before joining Hambros Bank in 1980 as a manager and, subsequently, director in their corporate finance department.
+Gilbert Chalk (British citizen, 1947) completed his BSc at Southampton University, an MA in Business at Lancaster University and obtained an MBA from Columbia University in 1972.
+He worked in corporate finance at Hill Samuel Bank before joining Hambros Bank in 1980 as a manager and, subsequently, was a director in their corporate finance department.
 In 1987 he founded and became managing director of Hambro European Ventures, a position he held until 1994.
 Since 1994 he has been active as director and adviser of a number of privately financed companies.
 From 2000 to 2010 he was chairman of the Baring English Growth Fund.
-He currently is an investor representative at Cognito Limited.
+He subsequently held positions as chairman of Aurora Russia Limited, a London AIM quoted company, and as chairman of the Guernsey Investment Fund.

-Gilbert Chalk was elected at the general meeting held on 29 October 2008.
-He was re-elected at the annual shareholders' meeting in May 2020 for a term ending at the 2021 annual shareholders' meeting.
+Gilbert Chalk was elected to the board of directors in 2008.
+He was re-elected at the annual shareholders' meeting in May 2021 for a term ending at the 2022 annual shareholders' meeting.